Cryaniptic/P4S/main.typ

   affiliations: (
     "P4S": "ARC Centres of Excellence in Plants for Space and Plant Energy Biology" , ),
-  abstract: [This document aims to study previous and upcoming space missions that involved biological samples, to understand the hardware, procedures and aspects needed for such a mission.
-Additionally this document serves as a technical bridge and will try to break down some of the engineering aspects for other disciplines, as well as recommend feasibility and try to realise aspects of a proposed similar mission by the Plants for Space center.],
+  abstract: [This document aims to study previous and upcoming space missions that involved biological samples to understand the hardware, procedures and aspects needed for such a mission.
+Additionally this document serves as a technical bridge and will attempt to break down some of the engineering aspects for other disciplines, as well as recommend feasibility and attempt to realise aspects of a proposed similar mission by the Plants for Space center.],
   //keywords: ("Typst", "Journal Article")
 )